-What’s Best for Cannabis Retailers and Brands: Registered or Unregistered Traffic?
+What’s Best for Retailers and Brands: Registered or Unregistered Traffic?

 Unregistered traffic is the most common way for retailers and brands to send promotional SMS campaigns since it’s easier and cheaper in the short term.
-Cannabis-related promotional messages are also riskier to send because of strict policies, so unregistered traffic may be the only option for some brands.
+Highly regulated promotional messages are also riskier to send because of strict policies, so unregistered traffic may be the only option for some brands.

 Ultimately, it all depends on your brand’s specific needs:

-- If you want to send promotional cannabis-related messages, unregistered traffic is the way to go.
-However, as an added layer of protection and as a way to increase message delivery, it’s advisable to use a cannabis-friendly SMS platform like Alpine IQ with built-in compliance features.
+- If you want to send highly regulated promotional messages, unregistered traffic is the way to go.
+However, as an added layer of protection and as a way to increase message delivery, it’s advisable to use an SMS platform like Alpine IQ with built-in compliance features.